Louise Nicholas 'hit the roof' when Wally Haumaha appointed as deputy police commissioner

 The Herald left a message on Haumaha's phone yesterday, which was responded to by a senior police media advisor.

-Later, in a written statement, Mike Bush confirmed Haumaha met with Louise Nicholas to "assure her he remains committed to continuing the work the organisation has done as a result of the Commmision of Inquiry to improve our culture and our service to victims of sexual assault".
+Later, in a written statement, Bush confirmed Haumaha met Nicholas to "assure her he remains committed to continuing the work the organisation has done as a result of the Commmision of Inquiry to improve our culture and our service to victims of sexual assault".

 "He highly values the relationship that NZ Police has with Louise Nicholas.